Saturday, September 18, 2010

 Well with the absence of Woolen Beanies, Fedoras or any hats at all I suppose it is safe to say 'Spring has Sprung', its time to get on your bike & get a dog up ya !~)

-Le Pista Resistance Sydney Cycling Cap
+Le Pista Resistance Sydney Cycling Cap, Street Fashion Sydney at China Heights Gallery

-Coat, Cartoon Bangle and Grey Marle Tracky Daks
+Portrait of a young woman at an art show, Coat, Cartoon Bangle and Grey Marle Tracky Daks

 2 comments: